Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 !dl-attach --overwrite
 ```

 This will replace the existing bindings with the new ones.
 As things stand it will not update any existing tiles with the new light blocking until you move, rotate or scale them, at which point it will redraw.
+You can force a redraw for selected tokens, or the whole campaign, by using the `!dl-redraw` command (see below).

 ### Doors